OpenDataDSL/website/blog/2023-06-15-weather/index.md

 ## Conclusion

-Storing weather data needs a proper data management tool and approach as there are tons of various data types to be stored that can be used for different use cases such as data analysis, weather derivatives, alternative energy sources management and many more.
+Storing weather data needs a proper data management tool and approach as there are vast amounts of various data types to be stored.
+This data can be used for different use cases such as data analysis, weather derivatives, alternative energy sources management and many more.

 ## Next steps